Guianan cock-of-the-rock: Taxonomy

-The Guianan cock-of-the-rock is one of two species of genus Rupicola.
+The Guianan cock-of-the-rock is one of two species of the genus Rupicola.
 It was described by Carl Linnaeus in 1766 as the type species of its genus.
 Its closest relative and congener, the Andean cock-of-the-rock (Rupicola peruvianus), is similar in body shape and colouration, though the two are wholly allopatric from each other.
 Their closest family relatives are the Red cotingas (Genus Phoenicircus).
 The two Rupicola species are in the subfamily Rupicolinae, which also includes other species of cotingas such as the before-mentioned Red cotingas (Genus Phoenicircus, which is a sister genus to Rupicola), Snowornis pihas, and the berryeaters (Genus Carpornis).

 Range and habitat

-As suggested by its name, the Guianan cock-of-the-rock is found in the Guianan Shield, occurring in French Guiana, Suriname, Guyana, southern Venezuela, eastern Colombia and northern Amazonian Brazil.
+As suggested by its name, the Guianan cock-of-the-rock is found in the Guianan Shield, occurring in French Guiana, Suriname, Guyana, southern Venezuela, eastern Colombia, and northern Amazonian Brazil.
 Its preferred habitats are humid forests near rocky outcrops.
 They are normally found at an altitude of 300 to 2000 m.

 The Guianan cock-of-the-rock has distinctive territorial markings.
 Males usually take dominance of an area on the ground, although sometimes they occupy middle strata in forests.
 They make their characteristic marking by clearing out debris from the ground, including twigs, leaves, and pellets.
-This area is called a “court”.
-Quality of courts are known to have some influence on mate choice.
+This area is called a "court".
+Quality of courts is known to have some influence on mate choice.
 The court quality is determined by the territory density and location to the center of activity in the lek.
 The reason for the focus on the center of activity in the lek is that successful males tended to own courts in the most densely clustered lek areas.
 Guianan courts are commonly found in the Guianan Shield, a forested region in northeastern South America.

 Ecology and behavior

 Diet

 The diet of the adult Guianan cock-of-the-rock consists mainly of fruits meaning they are frugivorous.
 Up to 65 species of fruit have been reported in their diet, primarily from canopy trees or lianas.
-Three quarters (75%) of the fruit eaten by the Guianan cock-of-the-rock at one study site were either black- or red-coloured fruit.
-In British Guiana, E. Thomas.
-Gilliard found papayas growing at the base of a huge rock.
+Three-quarters (75%) of the fruit eaten by the Guianan cock-of-the-rock at one study site were either black- or red-coloured fruit.
+In British Guiana, E. Thomas Gilliard found papayas growing at the base of a huge rock.
 On top of the rock were perched females that were nesting.
 He found that no other papayas were growing in that part of the forest and speculated that the perched females ate papayas in the forest where they are native and dropped the seeds below where they were nesting.

 Small snakes, lizards, insects and frogs are occasionally found in its diet.
 By selectively feeding on nearby fruit trees and then defecating or regurgitating the seeds within the leks, these birds can actively influence the regeneration and succession of the forest habitat where they breed.